erdomke/InnovatorAdmin/doc/aml-studio.md

 ![AML Studio](aml-studio.png)

-This version of AML Studio includes a number of improvments.
+This version of AML Studio includes a number of improvements.
 They include:

 - Improved display of AML in the collapsed state